fifth-postulate/parser-combinators/workshop/guide/src/work/character.md

 # Any character
-The work we have done for the parsing a character `'A'`, could also be done for other characters.
+The work we have done for the parsing of a character `'A'`, could also be done for other characters.

 One could copy the implementation of *parserA* and change it into a *parserB*, a *parserC* or a *parser^* for that matter.

-Instead we will define a *character* parser that accepts the character to parse as an argument.
+Instead we will define a *character* function that accepts the character to parse as an argument.

-For example *character* is a parser that accepts a character as argument and returns a parser that succeeds if the input starts with that character.
+That is, *character* is a parser that accepts a character as argument and returns a parser that succeeds if the input starts with that character.
 Below we summarize our expectation for *character*.

 | input | char | *character(char)* |
 |-------|------|-------------------|